Women Left Behind: Gender Gap Emerges in Africa's Vaccines

 This story is part of a yearlong series on how the pandemic is impacting women in Africa, most acutely in the least developed countries.
 AP’s series is funded by the European Journalism Centre’s European Development Journalism Grants program, which is supported by the Bill & Melinda Gates Foundation.
 AP is responsible for all content.

-The spread of vaccine misinformation is in large part to blame for the gender gap, officials say.
-Delays in getting vaccines to impoverished countries allowed misinformation to flourish, even in outlying villages where few people own smart phones.
-And with female literacy a challenge across Africa, women have long relied on word of mouth for information.
+Delays in getting vaccines to impoverished countries allowed misinformation to flourish and, with female literacy a challenge across Africa, women have long relied on word of mouth for information.

 Despite the rampant concerns about pregnancy and fertility, there is no evidence that vaccines affect a woman’s chances of getting pregnant.
 The U.S. Centers for Disease Control and Prevention tracked tens of thousands of immunized women and found no difference in their pregnancy outcomes.
-The CDC, World Health Organization, and other agencies recommend pregnant women get vaccinated because they’re at higher risk of severe disease and death.
+And the CDC, World Health Organization and other agencies recommend pregnant women get vaccinated due to a higher risk of severe disease and death.

 Officials also confronted a deep mistrust of government and a belief that Africans were getting shots no one else wanted.
 Rumors swirled that the vaccine was designed to control the continent’s birth rate.